Debt Settlement vs Debt Management – Which is Right for You?

 Pros of Debt Management:

 • You could lower fees and interest rates.
-Often times the third-party executing your debt management plan already has established relationships with your creditors, so they have a greater chance of lowering interest rates and reducing fees that make your debt unmanageable.
+Often times the third-party executing your debt management plan already has established relationships with your creditors.
+So they have a greater chance of lowering interest rates and reducing fees that make your debt unmanageable.
 This could, in turn, shorten your payoff time.

 Which is Right for You?

 In addition, understand how your credit score will be impacted and what this means for your financial picture moving forward.
+Keep in mind a good credit score can lead to more debt.
+Make sure you do not covet your credit score.

 Understanding each of these pros and cons will ensure you won’t be hit with any nasty surprises down the road.